6 Twitter Metrics to Follow to Boost Your Online Presence

 Many brands use Twitter successfully to promote their businesses and raise brand awareness.
-Twitter has many pros, including reaching your customers
+Twitter has many pros, including reaching your audience directly, and showing the human side of your company.

-The success on Twitter, be it the number of tweet impressions, followers growth, or increased brand awareness, doesn’t happen overnight.
+The success on Twitter, be it the number of tweet impressions, followers growth, increased brand awareness, and engagement rate, doesn’t happen overnight.

-But how do you differentiate the valuable Twitter metrics from vanity one?
-After all, you could be tracking Twitter metrics that aren’t representative of your Twitter performance.
+But how do you differentiate the valuable metrics from vanity one?
+After all, you could be tracking KPIs that aren’t representative of your Twitter performance.
 In that case, you won’t be able to correctly assess your social media presence and adjust your Twitter marketing strategy.

 In this blog post, I’ll do my best to show you the Twitter metrics you should follow to boost your online presence, find new leads, and increase sales.